albertllousas/functional-domain-driven-design/README.md

   <img width="70%" src="./doc/cloud.png">
 </p>

-Nowadays, I still feel that I know nothing, but in this project I want to try to put everything together, DDD, FP, hexagonal, microservices and kotlin in a real complex scenario.
+Now, I still feel that I know nothing, but in this project I want to try to put everything together, DDD, FP, hexagonal, microservices and kotlin in a real complex scenario.

 ## The domain